 Expect to see the sky glowing green and gold as an all Aussie sound track accompanies the fireworks in celebration of our National day!
 This year over 25,000 fireworks will light up the night sky in a 10 minute display that will see fireworks fired from five barges, located between the Victoria and Goodwill Bridges.
-Plus this year for the first time, the display will feature six pyrotechnic jet ski performers who will launch fireworks while they perform in front of the promenade.

 The fireworks begin at 7.30pm on Australia Day, and the best vantage point is along the Clem Jones Promenade, the Cultural Forecourt and River Quay.